 Audit reports/management letters provide detailed information on identified deficiencies, including but not limited to, accuracy-related issues, missing documentation, internal control deficiencies, and training issues and are presented to the provider at the end of the audit.
-Providers submit corrective action plans.
+Providers are allowed 30 days to submit comments, questions, or corrective action plans.
+After the comment period, a final findings letter/demand letter is issued that identifies overpayments that must be repaid.
+In response to the demand letter, the provider is required to repay within 30 days.
+If a repayment agreement is not submitted, either a recoupment is made by DOM through the fiscal agent or the provider requests an extended repayment schedule, which must be followed by the provider.
 Any overpayments are set up for recoupment.
 Audit reports are distributed to provider administrators and appropriate staff at DOM and the operating agency.